 My name is Tina Correa-Barron and I am the Speech Language Pathologist at Apollo Elementary.
-This is my third year at Apollo and I am so excited to work with the amazing students and parents at Apollo again this year.
+This is my fourth year at Apollo and I am so excited to work with the amazing students and parents at Apollo again this year.

 A Little About Me: